Adaptive Compliance Policy: Learning Approximate Compliance for Diffusion Guided Control: RELATED WORK

 \textbf{Contact-rich manipulation with active compliance.} There is a long history of work on utilizing robot compliance for robust contact-rich manipulation \cite{lozano1984automatic,uchiyama1988symmetric,sawasaki1991tumbling,hou2018fast}.
 Given modeling information such as contact geometry and friction, the stiffness that provides the maximum robustness can be computed efficiently \cite{hou2019robust,hou2021efficient,hou2020manipulation}.
 Although proved in many occasions, these methods typically require careful modeling work to setup.
 Our work utilizes similar mechanical modelings but derives a model-free method that is easier to scale.

-\textbf{Learning compliance from Reinforcement Learning (RL).} RL can effectively learn compliance controllers by exploring force-motion variations \cite{portela2024learning,kalakrishnan2011learning, beltran2020learning,beltran2020variable, noseworthy2024forge, chang2022impedance}.
+\textbf{Learning compliance from Reinforcement Learning (RL).} RL can learn compliance controllers by exploring force-motion variations \cite{portela2024learning,kalakrishnan2011learning, beltran2020learning,beltran2020variable, noseworthy2024forge, chang2022impedance,martin2019variable}.
 However, these policies need to be retrained for any scene variations.
 Moreover, most of existing work uses fixed-parameter low-level compliance controllers like impedance \cite{lee2019making} or admittance \cite{kohler2024symmetric} controllers, which lack robustness against disturbances.

-\textbf{Learning compliance from human} Human stiffness during a manipulation task can be estimated from sufficient repetitions of the same motion \cite{deng2016learning, duan2018learning,duan2019sequential,wang2020framework,yamane2023soft, zeng2021generalization}.
-The stiffness is considered to be either proportional to the force covariance \cite{duan2018learning,duan2019sequential} or inversely proportional to the position covariance \cite{calinon2010learning,kronander2012online}.
-These methods typically do not work for visuomotor policy learning since every demonstration is different. \cite{grioli2011non} proposed a stiffness estimator that works with one single demonstration.
-However, it requires perfect knowledge of human mass and damping, which is hard to obtain.
-Prior work also attempted to give the demonstrator the ability to specify stiffness \cite{kronander2013learning, kamijo2024learning} without spatial variation.
+\textbf{Learning compliance from human} Human stiffness during manipulation can be estimated from sufficiently repeated same motions \cite{deng2016learning, duan2018learning,duan2019sequential,wang2020framework,yamane2023soft, zeng2021generalization}.
+The stiffness is either proportional to the force covariance \cite{duan2018learning,duan2019sequential} or inversely proportional to the position covariance \cite{calinon2010learning,kronander2012online}.
+These methods do not work for visuomotor policy learning since every demonstration is different. \cite{grioli2011non} proposed a stiffness estimator that works with a single demonstration.
+However, it requires perfect knowledge of human mass and damping, which is impractical.
+Prior work also attempted to give the demonstrator the ability to specify uniform stiffness \cite{kronander2013learning, kamijo2024learning}.
+A concurrent work \cite{liu2024forcemimic} computes compliance profiles based on heuristics from manually divided stages of tasks.

 \textbf{Learning visuomotor policies with force feedback.} To effectively encode the temporal relations in the force/torque data, Prior work has explored many different encoding methods such as causal convolution \cite{lee2019making,}, TCN \cite{beltran2020variable}, LSTM \cite{ding2019transferable}, VAE \cite{aoyama2024few}, and self-attention \cite{kim2023training, kohler2024symmetric}.
 However, despite taking force as input, most of the existing visuomotor policies are still solely focused on predicting the position of the robot \cite{liu2024maniwav, li2022see} with uniform constant compliance \cite{lee2019making} that fails to capture the spatial- and temporal- variations of the compliance requirements for delicate manipulation task.